intel/cluster-management-toolkit/docs/Development.md

 ## Coding Standard

-Unlike many other Python project, __CMT__ currently uses tabs for indentation; space is only used to align indentation.
+Unlike many other Python project, __CMT__ currently uses tabs for indentation; spaces is only used to align indentation.
 Other than that the coding standard is very similar to the upstream Python coding standard as dictated by Pylint, Flake8, etc.